omnimod/Ansible-vSphere-Bulk-Import/README.md

 - vsphere_password - password to connect to vCenter Server.
 - validate_certs - set True if certificate validation is needed.
 - batch_size - number of VMs deployed simultaneously.
-- async_timeout - timeout in seconds before async deployment task considers failed.
+- async_timeout - maximum time in seconds after which the virtual machine deployment task will be considered failed.
+Default value is 600 seconds.
+Increase it if VM takes more time to deploy and customize.
 - retries - number of retries before the start of the next batch (if batch_size permits).
+Default value is 300.
+Increase it if VM takes more time to deploy and customize.
 - delay - delay in seconds between retries.
+Default value is 2.
+Increase it if VM takes more time to deploy and customize.
 - debug - set True if you want to get additional information during playbook execution for debugging purposes.
 - ignore_errors - continue if one ore more VMs deployment tasks failed.
 - input_file - path to the CSV file.